erroronline1/caro/readme.md

 Both cloud storages equip the [tools STL-Viewer](#tools) with sources to display.

 This source can also be used to provide documents that are [unsuitable to be filled out digitally](#data-integrity) and have to be used by everyone, without permission to export too.

+External documents as described in ISO 13485 4.2.4 have to be identified and routed.
+Therefore these files receive special attention and are to be handled with respective records regarding implementation, retirement and the username for the last decision.

 [Content](#Content)